GeoBigData/gbdx-training/workshop_prep/README.md

 ```
 jupyter notebook
 ```
-__4.4__ Click gbdxtools-test.ipynb to launch the Notebook.
+__4.4__ Click gbdxtools-test.ipynb to launch the notebook.

 __4.5__ Switch to the gbdxtools environment kernel:
 - select the "Kernel" dropdown menu from the toolbar
 - hover over "Change Kernel"
 - select Python [conda env:gbdxtools]

-__4.5__ Follow the directions that demonstrate how to run code in a Notebook and test the GBDX credentials you retrieved in step 3.
+__4.5__ Follow the directions that demonstrate how to run code in a notebook and test the GBDX credentials you retrieved in step 3.

 __Docker__